-a.
+- a.
 All regular employees shall be entitled to such holidays with pay as enumerated herein.
 All holidays proclaimed by the Governor, other than Thanksgiving Day, shall not be deemed County holidays unless affirmatively made so by resolution of the Board of Supervisors.

-- (1) The holidays as of January 1, 2002, are:
+- 1. The holidays as of January 1, 2002, are:

-- (a) January 1 New Year's Day
+- a.
+January 1 New Year's Day

-- (b) Third Monday in January Martin Luther King, Jr.'s Birthday observed
+- b.
+Third Monday in January Martin Luther King, Jr.'s Birthday observed

-- (c) February 12 Lincoln's Birthday
+- c.
+February 12 Lincoln's Birthday

-- (d) Third Monday in February Washington's Birthday observed
+- d.
+Third Monday in February Washington's Birthday observed

-- (e) March 31st Cesar Chavez Birthday Observed
+- e.
+March 31st Cesar Chavez Birthday Observed

-- (f) Last Monday in May Memorial Day
+- f.
+Last Monday in May Memorial Day

+- g.
+June 19 Juneteenth

-- (g) July 4 Independence Day
+- h.
+July 4 Independence Day

-- (h) First Monday in September Labor Day
+- i.
+First Monday in September Labor Day

-- (i) Second Monday in October Columbus Day
+- j.
+Second Monday in October Columbus Day

-- (j) November 11 Veteran's Day
+- k.
+November 11 Veteran's Day

-- (k) Fourth Thursday in November Thanksgiving Day
+- I. Fourth Thursday in November Thanksgiving Day

-- (I) Day after Thanksgiving
+- m.
+Day after Thanksgiving

-- (m) December 25 Christmas Day
+- n.
+December 25

-- (2) When January 1, February 12, March 31, July 4, November 11, or December 25 holidays fall on Sunday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the Monday following as a holiday with pay.
+- 2. When January 1, February 12, March 31, June 19, July 4, November 11, or December 25 holidays fall on Sunday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the Monday following as a holiday with pay.

-- (3) When January 1, February 12, March 31, July 4, November 11, or December 25 holidays fall on Saturday, regular employees who work in a unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the preceding Friday as a holiday with pay.
+- 3. When January 1, February 12, March 31, June 19, July 4, November 11, or December 25 holidays fall on Saturday, regular employees who work in a

+unit for which the normal work schedule does not include Saturday and Sunday shall be entitled to the preceding Friday as a holiday with pay.

-b.
-It is the intent of the parties that County employees shall take off from work the Fridays enumerated herein except where the needs of the service require otherwise.
+- b.
+It is the intent of the parties that County employees shall take off from work the Fridays enumerated herein except where the needs of the service require otherwise - c.

-c.
 Regular employees who work in a unit for which the normal work schedules include Saturdays, Sundays, and holidays shall be granted one (1) day off for every four (4) weeks in lieu of prescribed holidays.
 Such time off shall be designated in the employee's regular work schedule.
-If not scheduled and taken every four (4) weeks, such time shall accrue at the rate of (4.3) hours for each biweekly pay period.

-d.
-Except as provided in Subsection a. and Subsection b., regular employees required to work on a holiday shall receive overtime compensation in addition to holiday pay.
+If not scheduled and taken every four (4) weeks, such time shall accrue at the rate of (4.6) hours for each biweekly pay period. - d.
+Except as provided in Subsection a. and Subsection b., regular employees required to work on a holiday shall receive overtime compensation in addition to holiday pay. - e.

-e.
 Employees shall be allowed four (4) hours off work with pay on the last working day before Christmas or the last working day before New Year's.
 If the employees are unable, because of the needs of the service, to take such time off, they shall be credited with four (4) hours compensatory time off.
-This benefit shall be prorated for part-time employees.

-f.
-Changes or additions to the holidays listed above which are generally applicable to all County employees shall also be applicable to employees covered by this Memorandum.
+This benefit shall be prorated for part-time employees. - f.
+Changes or additions to the holidays listed above which are generally applicable to all County employees shall also be applicable to employees covered by this Agreement.